csmibrahim/Accessible-Learning-Analytics/README.md

+# Files
+There are two files of code - both in ipython notebook format: functions.ipynb and ala.ipynb.

 # Disclaimer
 The code is undergoing more testing and integration of other features.
 The future versions of this jupyter notebook will include more documentation, examples and optimizations.